 Spending time in nature has so many mental and physical benefits.
 If you’re not one of the people who has taken up the birding trend yet, give it a try.
 It turns walking in the woods or your neighborhood into a game: How many birds can you see and hear?
 Do you know what kind they are?

 Our consumer, commercial culture pressures us to spend time online in so many ways.
 It helps to find some counterweights: like-minded people who remind you that balancing online and offline is important.
 I’ve been enjoying the Freedom Matters podcast for this reason.
-The conversations with super interesting and insightful people about how to manage digital time, find intrinsic motivation and use media more intentionally.
+It features conversations with super interesting and insightful people about how to manage digital time, find intrinsic motivation and use media more intentionally.

 What is something everyone should know about how the media can impact our lives?

 I talked to a friend recently about e-mail or screen apnea, the state of heightened suspense you’re in when clicking on devices, and wondering what will pop up next.
 Some experts compare using a smartphone to playing a slot machine.
 You hold your breath a lot, which reinforces a sense of anxiety.
 You’re literally waiting “with bated breath.”
 When I told my friend about this, I could hear the light bulb going off in her head.

 Digital media use affects us at deep physiological and psychological levels.
 That old hippie mantra “Be Here Now” is helpful.
 Take a moment right now to inhale deeply, and exhale fully.
 Feel the breath in your body and feel your body in space and time.
 Just breathing is a great way to resist getting sucked into your device.
 It’s free, and you can do it anywhere.

 What advice would you give to someone who wants to consume media more mindfully?